-- (a) Factory license bearing number 1586 initially issued on May 28, 2010 and renewed until December 31, 2017, by the Deputy Director of Factories, Uttarakhand to Mr. Himanshu Gupta for setting up of a factory. - (b) Consolidated consent to operate and authorization bearing number 32485/1357 dated April 3, 2013, valid with effect from September 14, 2012 until March 31, 2017 issued by Uttarakhand Environment Protection and Pollution Control Board to Nirja Publishers.
-Our Company has made an application dated March 25, 2017 for renewal of the consolidated consent to operate before the Uttarakhand Environment Protection and Pollution Control Board. - (c) Contract labour registration bearing number 372/10 dated November 23, 2010 issued by the Registration Officer, Government of Uttarakhand to Nirja Publishers. - (d) Examination Certificate bearing number 2332 dated October 22, 2012 issued by the Electricity Inspector, Government of Uttarakhand to Nirja Publishers.
+- (a) Factory license bearing number 1586 initially issued on May 28, 2010 and renewed until December 31, 2016, by the Assistant Director of Factories, Uttarakhand to Mr. Himanshu Gupta for setting up of a factory. - (b) Consolidated consent to operate and authorization bearing number 32485/1357 dated April 3, 2013, valid with effect from September 14, 2012 until March 31, 2017 issued by Uttarakhand Environment Protection and Pollution Control Board to Nirja Publishers. - (c) Contract labour registration bearing number 372/10 dated November 23, 2010 issued by the Registration Officer, Government of Uttarakhand to Nirja Publishers. - (d) Examination Certificate bearing number 2332 dated October 22, 2012 issued by the Electricity Inspector, Government of Uttarakhand to Nirja Publishers.